What Type of Termite Treatment Is Best

 Termite monitoring stations

 Termite monitoring stations do exactly as they say.
-They are a small station designed to attract termites within a small area to come and feed on the products that are inside them with the exception of Sentricon Always Active.
+They are a small station designed to attract termites within a small area to come and feed on the products that are inside them with the exception of Trelona ATBS & Sentricon Always Active.
 Once termites are detected in the stations a termite bait is generally placed inside of them to eradicate the termites.
 These stations should be placed around the perimeter of your property at intervals not exceeding 3 to 4 meters and checked at least every 3 months.
-Sentricon Always Active Stations are currently the only product on the market that has a bait rod in every station instead of timbers.
+Trelona & Sentricon Always Active Stations are currently the only product on the market that has a bait in every station instead of timbers.
 Therefore when termites go to the station they are feeding on a bait straight away and do not have to be lured into the bait.
 These systems can save you time on monitoring, time in reducing termite feeding on bait and eventually colony control and money in reduced costs in the long run.
 Termite monitoring stations are a non toxic form of termite control and recommended buy Bugs Or Us Pest Control where a chemical treatment cannot be applied adequately or if the customer request this option.
 It should be noted but it is still possible for termites to pass in between the stations and attack your house however the risk of attack is significantly lowered by having the correct amount of monitoring stations installed.

 Termite chemical treatments